jeswathhub/Smart-Crowd-Analyzer/README.md

-# Smart Crowd Analyzer for Stampede Prevention
+# Smart Crowd Analyzer for Stampede Prevention using YOLO and Computer Vision

 ## Description